-What should I do if I am taking fluoxetine and want to start a family?
+What should I do if I am taking sertraline and want to start a family?

 The best option is always to plan in advance.
-If you plan to start a family talk about this with your prescriber.
+If you plan to start a family talk about this with your doctor.
 It may be possible to:

-- Switch to another medicine that has a lower risk, although fluoxetine is often a first choice - Take other steps to reduce any risks, such as stopping any other medication that is no longer needed - Take a lower dose of fluoxetine but do not drop the dose too much as this can quickly make you unwell very quickly; keeping you well is very important for the well-being of your baby.
+- Switch to another medicine that has a lower risk, although sertraline is probably the best choice - Take other steps to reduce any risks, such as stopping any other medicine no longer needed - Taking a lower dose of sertraline may be possible but do not drop the dose too much as this can quickly make you unwell; keeping you well is very important for the good of your baby.

-Fluoxetine belongs to a group of antidepressants called the SSRIs (Selective Serotonin Reuptake Inhibitors).
-Risks in pregnancy are low and choice of SSRI is likely to depend more on how well the medicine suits you
+Sertraline belong to a group of antidepressants called the SSRIs (Selective Serotonin Reuptake Inhibitors).
+Risks in pregnancy are low and choice of SSRI is likely to depend more on how well the medicine suits you.

-I have just found out I am pregnant and am wondering if I should stop my fluoxetine?
+I have just found out I am pregnant and am wondering if I should stop my sertraline?

-- There is no need to stop fluoxetine as your baby will have already been exposed to the medicine - See your prescriber in the next day or two - Decide together on a plan of action.
-You may need a little time to look through the information and make your choice - The rest of this leaflet should help you with your decision - Without the fluoxetine you will be at risk of becoming unwell again so it is usually best to carry on, with careful monitoring - If stopping fluoxetine becomes part of your plan, you can stop it straight away.
-This is because it is only very slowly got rid of by the body - If you are on a high dose and stop it quickly you might get some side-effects.
-At worst, they could include headache, restlessness, diarrhoea, nausea, flu-like symptoms, stomach cramps, and sleep disturbances (e.g. more vivid dreams) - If this happens slow down the rate at which you are stopping your fluoxetine - You might want to go back on fluoxetine again after your baby has been born.
+- There is no need to stop sertraline and your baby will have already been exposed to the medicine - See your doctor in the next day or two. - Decide together on a plan of action.
+You may need a little time to look through the information and make your choice - The rest of this leaflet should help you with your decision - Without the sertraline you will be at risk of becoming unwell again so it is usually best to carry on, with careful monitoring - If stopping sertraline becomes part of your plan, you should come off it over several weeks - If you stop it quickly you might get some sideeffects.
+At worst, these could include feeling lightheaded, headache, anxiety, nausea, 'flu-like' symptoms, tiredness, 'electric shocks' in the head, stomach cramps, and sleep disturbance (e.g. more vivid dreams, insomnia).
+If this happens slow down the rate at which you are stopping your sertraline - You might want to go back on sertraline again after your baby has been born.

-What are the risks of continuing fluoxetine during early pregnancy?
+What are the risks of continuing sertraline during early pregnancy?

-- The first trimester (i.e. months 1-3) is when your baby's organs are developing - SSRIs are among the safer medicines in pregnancy.
-A range of studies have shown that there may be some potential problems but the findings are unclear i.e. some studies say there is a slight problem and others say there isn't - There does not appear to be a clear link with an increased risk of major malformations or miscarriage, stillbirth or having a baby born early if you take a usual dose of fluoxetine.
+- The first trimester (i.e. months 1-3) is when your baby's organs are developing - Sertraline is among the safer medicines in pregnancy.
+A range of studies have shown that there may be some possible problems but the findings are unclear i.e. some studies say there is a slight problem and others say there isn't - There does not appear to be a clear link with an increased risk of major malformations or miscarriage, stillbirth or having a baby born early if you take the usual dose of sertraline.